hannahro15/Manchester-Tourist-Project/README.md

 * [Readme Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) - For markdown documentation for the ReadMe

-* [ChatGPT](https://openai.com/index/chatgpt/) - For general debugging and re-factoring of code, as well as using Google Chrome dev tools as well.
+* [ChatGPT](https://openai.com/index/chatgpt/) - For general debugging and re-factoring of code, as well as using Google Chrome dev tools.

 ### Images